Baldwin House Community Collective

 We welcome your support!
 We are eager for people to:

-We’re currently consulting with architects and development partners on how to adapt the building to provide a mix of housing options, community space, and greenery.These are our goals this year:
+We’re currently consulting with future co-op members and development partners on how to adapt the building to provide a mix of housing options, community space, and greenery.These are our goals this year:

 “Those who say it can’t be done are usually interrupted by others doing it.”